Special Project Fund created to pursue excellence in journalism.

 The application deadline is midnight (AKST) May 1.
 The maximum grant is $25,000.
 Grants cover out-of-pocket expenses such as travel, document collection, equipment rental, and specific services such as data analysis and editing.
 It is ACE-J policy to pay the first half of approved grants to successful applicants, with the second half of the grant paid on publication or broadcast of a finished project in accordance with the original purpose.
 Second half grants are not guaranteed if projects are not completed by the agreed-upon deadline.

 Thank you for your interest in applying for a grant from the Alaska Center for Excellence in Journalism (ACE-J).
-The application deadlines are 11:59 pm (AKST) on May 1.
+Applications will tentatively be open winter of 2023, dates TBD.

 ACE-J looks for: stories that increase public understanding of complex, under-reported issues in Alaska.
 ACE-J encourages collaboration with local news organizations.
 A majority of the project team must be Alaska-based.
 To discuss your project prior to application, please contact an ACE-J board member.
 Their information can be found here: https://www.akjournalism.org/our-team